Mrigankshi/DOER-search-engine/doer-search-engine/README.markdown

    runtime/local/bin/crawl seed crawlid elastic.server.url=http://localhost:9200/elastic/ depth

-	Where crawlid is any number and depth is the number of cycle For whole domain to be crawled, use an unusually large number for depth
+	Where crawlid is any number and depth is the number of cycle

+	For whole domain to be crawled, use an unusually large number for depth

 Storage
 ----

-crawldb: /hbase-data
+* crawldb: /hbase-data

-elasticsearch index: /var/lib/elasticsearch
+* elasticsearch index: /var/lib/elasticsearch

-export TERM=vt100
+Copy these files outside the container, in case the container crashes.